Hapoel Be'er Sheva B.C.: 2010s

 In the summer of 2014 the club signed sponsorship deals with two major entities, the Bnei Shimon Regional Council and the Altshuler Shaham investment house, thus assuring the financial longevity of the club.
 Kfir Arazi owned and steered the club.
-American–Israeli Chris Watson played for the team in 2014-16.
+American–Israeli Chris Watson played for the team in 2014–16.
 On 29 March 2015 Be'er Sheva ensured its rise to the Liga Leumit with a home victory over Hapoel Lod, 56:82.

-The 2015-2016 season began well with Beer Sheva consistently at the top of the league, aiming squarely at the Premier League.
+The 2015–2016 season began well with Beer Sheva consistently at the top of the league, aiming squarely at the Premier League.
 However, after a series of critical injuries and some locker-room trouble the team lost its bid in the first round of the playoffs, and remained in the Liga Leumit (2nd League).

-The 2016-2017 season began with a new coaching team, Yaniv Burger and Zach Schneider, and an almost new team which included Jeff Allen, Jason Williams, David Shamriz, and Ben Eisenhardt.
+The 2016–2017 season began with a new coaching team, Yaniv Burger and Zach Schneider, and an almost new team which included Jeff Allen, Jason Williams, David Shamriz, and Ben Eisenhardt.

-On May 22, 2018, Hapoel Be'er Sheva won the National League title and earned promotion to the Israeli Basketball Premier League for the first time in their history, as they swept Maccabi Kiryat Gat 3–0 in the best-of-five series.
+On 22 May 2018, Hapoel Be'er Sheva won the National League title and earned promotion to the Israeli Basketball Premier League for the first time in their history, as they swept Maccabi Kiryat Gat 3–0 in the best-of-five series.
 Storm Warren was named Finals MVP.

+2020s

+In the 2022–23 BIBL season, Hapoel Be'er Sheva won the Balkan International Basketball League (BIBL) with a 13-1 record in the regular season, and by defeating KB Peja in the final, 99–95.